Paul Goldschmidt Preview, Player Props: Cardinals vs. Padres

 Paul Goldschmidt At The Plate

-- Goldschmidt has driven in a run in 41 games this year (32.3%), including 21 games with more than one RBI (16.5%).
-He has also driven in three or more of his team's runs in four contests.
+- In 32.8% of his games this season, Goldschmidt has tallied at least one RBI.
+In 21 of those games (16.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.